Places for People > Resources for Employers

 - Become a business member of BikeWalkKC and invest our advocacy and education.

-- Sponsor the RideKC Bike bike share system and associate your brand with one of KC’s most visible innovations.
+- Sponsor RideKC Bike for your employees, your customers, and your neighbors when you associate your brand with one of KC’s most visible innovations.

 Tips and Tricks for Encouraging Walking & Biking to Work